-Teaching Non-teaching Students

-The teachers and non The employees get Students coming from

-teaching staff of this festival advance which is economically weaker

-college have been repayable with equal sections of the society

-provided with their own instalments.
-There is are given different types

-Co-operative Credit also a Staff Benevolent of concessions and

-Society.
-The members of Fund for them.
-A college take initiatives

-the same can obtain loans financial grant is given for the students to

-against very low interest to lower subordinate obtain railway

-rate.
-Teachers are staff for purchasing warm concession.
-Special

-encouraged and provided garments during winter educational scholarships

-with full pay for once in every five years. are offered to

-pursuing their MPhil and Tour advance is given meritorious but poor

-PhD degree and their every three years.
-The students.

-provided on duty leave Non-Teaching staff

-for national and members on the college

-international seminars pay-roll are given

-and workshops.
-Ex-gratia various employment

-and interest free loan benefits like EPF,

-are given to the teaching Gratuity (Rs.
-1 lakh)

-staff. etc. Periodic pay

-revision is also there.

-Medical and many special

-allowances are paid to

-the staff.
-The children

-of the Non-teaching staff

-are given financial

-concessions if they get

-admission to this
+The employees get festival advance which is repayable with equal instalments.
+There is also a Staff Benevolent Fund for them.
+A financial grant is given to lower subordinate staff for purchasing warm garments during winter once in every five years.
+Tour advance is given every three years.
+The Non-Teaching staff members on the college pay-roll are given various employment benefits like EPF, Gratuity (Rs.
+1 lakh) etc. Periodic pay revision is also there.
+Medical and many special allowances are paid to the staff.
+The children of the Non-teaching staff are given financial concessions if they get admission to this